sohelranalive/neocortexapi-CodeHive/README.md

 * Performance Evaluation
 Measure the system’s effectiveness using performance metrics using False Negative Rate(FNR), False Positive Rate(FPR), Mean Square Error(MSE) etc.

 By following the steps, I tried to complete the project, which is the practical application of the HTM model for detecting anomalies in time-series data and highlighting its strength and limitations.

+## HTM Basics

+A theoretical framework for comprehending and modelling how the human neocortex processes information is called Hierarchical Temporal Memory (HTM).
+It focusses on identifying temporal patterns and formulating predictions using them, and it draws inspiration from neurology.
+HTM works very effectively for detecting anomalies.HTM contrasts the real input SDR with the anticipated SDR during inference.
+The HTM quantifies the variance by assigning an anomaly score in the event that the input and the prediction do not match.
+Unusual or unexpected inputs are detected in real time using the anomaly score.